R142A (New York City Subway car): Post-delivery

 In January 2019, the MTA proposed mid-life upgrades to several train subsystems in the R142 and R142A fleets.
 These included changes to the HVAC, propulsion, and door systems, based on installations of these systems in the R188 fleet.
 Upgrades also included the conversion of the remaining R142A fleet to be compatible with communications-based train control, in conjunction with subway signal upgrades along the IRT Lexington Avenue Line and IRT Broadway–Seventh Avenue Line.

+Replacement

+In early 2026, the MTA announced it would be placing the order of 1,140 new R262 train cars to replace the current R62 and R62A fleet, with the option of 1,250 additional cars which if ordered, would replace the entire R142 fleet and the unconverted R142A cars by the early-to-mid 2030s.